cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

   </figcaption>
 </figure>

-In a graph representation, we can model, for example, a bipartite graph of *credit card transactions*: one set of nodes are **cardholders**, another set are **merchants**, and an edge connects a cardholder to a merchant for each transaction.
+For example, in a bipartite graph of credit card transactions, one set of nodes represent cardholders, another set are merchants, and there is an edge connecting a cardholder to a merchant for each transaction.
 Fraudulent cards might cluster via merchant edges (e.g., a fraud ring testing many stolen cards at one merchant), or vice versa.
 Similarly, for online payments we can create nodes for user accounts, email addresses, IP addresses, device IDs, etc., and connect nodes that are observed together in a transaction or account registration.
 This yields a rich heterogeneous graph of entities.

-**Graph algorithms** can then be applied: community detection, link analysis (e.g., PageRank on the fraud graph), or, most effectively in recent literature, Graph Neural Networks (GNNs) that learn embeddings for nodes or edges to classify them as fraudulent or not.
+[Graph Neural Networks](https://en.wikipedia.org/wiki/Graph_neural_network) (GNNs) in recent years has led to many applications of this technology in fraud detection.[^23]
 GNNs are deep learning models designed for graph-structured data.
 They propagate information along edges, allowing each node to aggregate features from its neighbors.
 In fraud terms, a GNN can learn to identify suspicious nodes (e.g., users or transactions) by looking at their connected partners.
 For instance, if a particular device ID node connects to many user accounts that were later flagged as fraud, a GNN can learn to embed that device node as high-risk, which in turn raises the risk of any new account connected to it.